laurenlindsey1/cmsi488/homework3/README.md

 JAVA VERSION CANT REDECLARE A VARIABLE DECLARED EARLIER IN THE SCOPE

 ### 3. Describe the semantics of private in Ruby and C#.
 (Hint: they’re quite different.)
+In Ruby, the keyword private can only be applied to classes and members cannot be private.
+In C#, the keyword private can only be applied to members and classes cannot be private.